Schiffer variations and the generic Torelli theorem for hypersurfaces: Introduction

+2) One should be able to replace the Schiffer variation $(f_t)_{t\in \Delta}$ of $f$ parameterized by a disc by a second order Schiffer variation of $f$.

 The paper is organized as follows.
-In Section \ref{secpolystruc}, we discuss the notion of polynomial structure on the data of an infinitesimal variation of Hodge structure of an hypersurface.
-We discuss alternative recipes toward proving uniqueness of the polynomial structure.
+In Section \ref{secpolystruc}, we first explain (see Section \ref{secnounou}) how Theorem \ref{theodonagireform} implies Theorem \ref{theodonagi} and we next discuss the notion of polynomial structure on the data of an infinitesimal variation of Hodge structure of a hypersurface.
+We discuss various recipes toward proving uniqueness of the polynomial structure, including Donagi's method.
 For example, we exhibit a very simple recipe to show that the natural polynomial structure for most hypersurfaces of degree $d$ dividing $n+1$ is rigid.
-In Section \ref{sec46}, we prove the case (2), that is degrees 4 and 6, of Theorem \ref{theodonagivoisin}.
-This proof follows Donagi's argument but provides a different recipe to prove the uniqueness of the polynomial structure of the infinitesimal variation of Hodge structures in these cases.
+In Section \ref{sec46}, we prove case (2) of Theorem \ref{theodonagivoisin}, that is, degree 4.
+This proof follows Donagi's argument but provides a different recipe to prove the uniqueness of the polynomial structure of the infinitesimal variation of Hodge structure in these cases.

 The main new ideas and results of the paper appear starting from Section \ref{secschiffer} where we introduce Schiffer variations of hypersurfaces and discuss their formal properties.
-The proof of Case (1) of Theorem \ref{theodonagivoisin} is given in Section \ref{secproofmain}, where we give a characterization of Schiffer variations based on the local analysis of the infinitesimal variation of Hodge structure of the considered hypersurfaces.
+The proof of Case (1) of Theorem \ref{theodonagivoisin} is given in Section \ref{secproofmain}, where we give a characterization of Schiffer variations based on the local analysis of the variation of Hodge structure along the corresponding family of hypersurfaces and prove Theorem \ref{theointronew} (see Proposition \ref{proschigen} and Claim \ref{propvero}).

-{\it I thank Nick Shepherd-Barron for reminding me the exception $(4,2)$ in the Donagi generic Torelli theorem stated with rational coefficients as in \ref{theodonagi}.
+{\it I thank Nick Shepherd-Barron for reminding me that the Donagi method a priori works only starting from $n=3$ and that Theorem \ref{theodonagi} is actually wrong for $(d,n)=(4,2)$.
+I also thank the referees for their very careful reading and constructive criticism.
 This work was started at MSRI during the program ``Birational Geometry and Moduli Spaces'' in the Spring 2019.
 I thank the organizers for inviting me to stay there and the Clay Institute for its generous support.}